laurakciic/foodie/README.md

         - [Binding Adapters]()
             - used to create custom binding attribute for views inside layout XML file

-- JSON to Kotlin plugin for generating Model classes for API
-    - the plugin lets us copy and paste JSON API response and it automatically generates necessary classes and fields (for API response)

 ## Obstacles & Solutions